Syncfusion AI Assistant

 }

 When using Google Fonts or other externally hosted fonts with the PDF Viewer, load the fonts in the application to ensure consistent rendering.
-This is required because FreeText annotations render directly onto the canvas and need the fonts to be available in the hosting environment.
+This is required because FreeText annotations render directly onto the canvas and need the fonts available in the hosting environment.

 The following example illustrates how to load custom fonts in FreeText annotations using fonts from Google Fonts or other external sources.